 "Our concerts are an invitation to come explore new territories, a place the audience didn't know existed, and a sound to summon feelings and images that flow from the Supernatural Beings.
 We like to help bridge cultures to help connect people of different backgrounds in the spirit of true reconciliation and, to have some fun on the way."

-Music: "Grizzly Bear Town" (2017)
+MUSIC: "Grizzly Bear Town" (2017)

 Click image to download larger file - for press and publicity use only.
+Photos by Farah Nosh.

 ‘My Mind is Relieved’ is from the ‘Grizzly Bear Town’ album released in August 2017.
 My husband Robert Davidson composed this song to celebrate the completion of a tremendous undertaking, such as a potlatch.
 He gifted this song to all Haida people at the conclusion of his potlatch on October 29, 2016.
 Read more →

 'Grizzly Bear Town'